aisingapore/ai-practitioner-handbook/book/6-modelling/model-reproducibility.md

 ### 4. Integration tests

 As a ML pipeline consiste of several components, tests that runs the entire pipeline end-to-end should be written.
-To run integration tests faster, train on a subset of the data or with a simpler model.
+To run integration tests more quickly, train on a subset of the data or with a simpler model.

 ### 5. Logging

-It is important to log everything used in ML modelling (ie. model parameters, hyperparameters, feature transformations, order of features, method to select them, structure of the ensemble (if ensembles were used), specifications of the hardware used to run the model).
+It is important to log everything used in ML modelling (e.g. model parameters, hyperparameters, feature transformations, order of features, method to select them, structure of the ensemble (if applicable), hardware specifications).
 This would help to recreate the environment the model was created in.
-Furthermore, there should be reporting of any dependency changes, eg. changes in API calls should be notified.
+Furthermore, dependency changes (e.g. changes in API calls) should be recorded.

 ## Inherent stochasticity

-As mentioned earlier, the entire ML pipeline is not always reproducible.
-There exist inherent stochasticity, such as when using GPUs, randomness in backend libraries, and stochastic ML algorithms.
+As mentioned earlier, the ML pipeline is not always entirely reproducible.
+Inherent stochasticity exists in some components, such as when using GPUs, randomness in backend libraries, and stochastic ML algorithms.
 In order to improve reproducibility, you can report the average performance of your model using multiple runs or even build an ensemble of models, each trained with a different random number seed.